lukechn99/github-quickstart/study/study_recommender_systems/intro.md

 Time-weighted recommendations
 Being "too good" at recommendations turns out to be bad
 You could take the average ratings for a person and divide all other ratings by that one to normalize things
+Ads optimize for: engagement (how long they stay on the ad), click rate, contextuality (applicability, either on a personal level or societal context)

 ---
 Rating : is an expression of preference that can be given explicitly (rating an item) or implicitly (through behavior cues)